If we don’t win, you don’t pay.

 - What are the theories of negligence?

 You must show that the breach resulted in injuries that were not your fault or only partially your fault.
-If the defendant’s action or inaction mostly caused your injuries, you must show damages, which can be mental, emotional, and physical.
-There is no requirement to show a financial loss because you can still recover money for pain and suffering even if you can’t make it to the hospital due to COVID waiting times.
+If the defendant’s action or inaction mainly caused your injuries, you must show damages, which can be mental, emotional, and physical.
+There is no requirement to show a financial loss because you can still recover money for pain and suffering even if you can’t make it to the hospital due to COVID-19 waiting times.

 However, claims involving statutory violations are different.
 If an accident is caused by a driver making an illegal U-turn, the statutory violation is considered negligent per se.